 Ticket to Work connects you with free employment services to help you decide if working is right for you, prepare for work, find a job or maintain success while you are working.
-If you choose to participate, you will receive services such as career counseling, vocational rehabilitation, and job placement and training from authorized Ticket to Work service providers, such as Employment Networks or your state Vocational Rehabilitation agency.
+If you choose to participate, you will receive services such as career counseling, vocational rehabilitation, and job placement and training from authorized Ticket to Work service providers, such as Employment Networks (EN) or your state Vocational Rehabilitation (VR) agency.
 The service provider you choose will serve as an important part of your “employment team” that will help you on your journey to financial independence.

 Learn more about the type of service providers that will help you as part of your employment team.

 Everyone age 18 through 64 who receives Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) benefits because of his or her disability is eligible to participate in the Ticket to Work program.
 Participation in the Ticket to Work program is free and voluntary.

 Social Security no longer sends paper tickets in the mail, and you don't need a paper Ticket to participate!
 Your eligibility will be verified by the service provider with whom you choose to work.
 You can also find out about your eligibility status by calling the Ticket to Work Help Line at 1-866-968-7842 (V)/ 866-833-2967 (TTY).

 If you decide to participate, getting started is easy!
 First, call the Ticket to Work Help Line at 1-866-968-7842 (V)/ 866-833-2967 (TTY) to verify your eligibility.
 Our customer service representatives will explain to you how the program works and answer any questions or address any concerns you might have.
 They will also offer to mail you a list of service providers, or if you prefer, you can use the Find Help tool to get a customized list of providers that are available to help you.